 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

 Or for Macquarie Telecom Group:

-Therefore, Macquarie Telecom Group has an ROCE of 20%.
+So, Macquarie Telecom Group has an ROCE of 11%.

 Does Macquarie Telecom Group Have A Good ROCE?

-Remember that this metric is backwards looking - it shows what has happened in the past, and does not accurately predict the future.
-Companies in cyclical industries can be difficult to understand using ROCE, as returns typically look high during boom times, and low during busts.
-ROCE is, after all, simply a snap shot of a single year.
+When considering ROCE, bear in mind that it reflects the past and does not necessarily predict the future.
+ROCE can be deceptive for cyclical businesses, as returns can look incredible in boom times, and terribly low in downturns.
+This is because ROCE only looks at one year, instead of considering returns across a whole cycle.
 Since the future is so important for investors, you should check out our free report on analyst forecasts for Macquarie Telecom Group.

-Macquarie Telecom Group has total assets of AU$161m and current liabilities of AU$43m.
-As a result, its current liabilities are equal to approximately 27% of its total assets.
-The fairly low level of current liabilities won't have much impact on the already great ROCE.
+Macquarie Telecom Group has total assets of AU$246m and current liabilities of AU$40m.
+As a result, its current liabilities are equal to approximately 16% of its total assets.
+Current liabilities are minimal, limiting the impact on ROCE.